shapeoko/Docs/content/tips.md

 * Screw Driver 2.0mm blade
 * Wrench 13mm (1/2") Qty 2
 * Wrench 8mm (5/16")
-* M5x0.8mm Tap and handle
+* M5x0.8mm Tap and handle (an M8x1.25mm tap may be needed if the Delrin lead nut is too tight)
 * Safety glasses
 * cable ties (100)
 * thread lock --- one can either use this after the fact to secure any nut which begins to loosen, or, if one isn't planning on upgrading the machine, one could use it everywhere (this may make fine-tuning more difficult --- use extra care in the assembly if going that route).
 An alternative would be to instead use lock washers or replace the nuts with nylon insert lock nuts.
-Note that thread locker must not be used on the cylindrical portion of the eccentric nuts --- these must be able to rotate to adjust the machine
+Note that thread locker must not be used on the cylindrical portion of the eccentric nuts --- these must be able to rotate to adjust the machine.
+Thread lock should be used if one has  hex rod and all thread to make up the posts for the Z-axis.
 * razor blade (for stripping / cutting wires)

 There is one additional item:

 * Spiral End Mill

 which is intended for use with the machine in the rotary tool once it is fully operational.
 (You could use it to drill holes in your wasteboard for T-nuts.)
+Please note that [endmills](http://www.shapeoko.com/wiki/index.php/Endmills) must be considered a consumable item --- it's inevitable that they will wear out (or break!) so one will need an on-going source for them.

 Additional useful tools include: